-Note: Keep in mind that as phones and devices get bigger, so are their battery capacities.
-The original iPhone had a 1400 mAh battery and the iPhone 11 Pro Max is 3969 mAh.
+Note: Remember that as phones and devices get bigger, so are their battery capacities.
+The original iPhone had a 1400 mAh battery, and the iPhone 11 Pro Max is 3969 mAh.
 The first Android phone went from an 1150 mAh battery to a whopping 5000 mAh for the Galaxy S20 Ultra.

 Small Power Banks – If you can afford it right now, I suggest you consider at least a 5,200 mAH power bank as a minimum.
 This should charge most newer phones at least one time.

 Larger Power Banks – My newest power bank for our bugout bag is a 45W PD 30,000 mAh with type-C USB 2-way power and three charging ports (2 USB-A output ports 5V/2.4A and one Type-C two-way USB).

 I went with this power bank because it will charge my Type-C Laptop.
 This power bank weighs in for me (Just the battery bank alone) at 23 ounces or 652 grams.
 It’s heavy but I don’t plan on dragging my wife miles into the woods in a bugout situation.

 One Is None – Two Is One – There are two schools of thought on larger power banks.
 For example, my bugout power bank is a single 30,000 mAH battery.
 I could have purchased a 20,000 mAH plus a 10,000 mAH power bank for about the same price.

 Why would you consider two power banks for the same device charging kit?
 Remember the old adage, “One is none, two is one“?
 If you have two separate banks in your kit and one doesn’t work you still have a backup.